Privacy policy

 Sharing your information

-The name and job title of the director (or equivalent) who signed off the modern slavery statement submitted for your organisation will be published on GOV.UK.
+The name and job title of the director (or equivalent) who signed the modern slavery statement for your organisation will be published in the registry on GOV.UK.

-If you register as a user on behalf of your organisation, your name will be shared with other users who are registered to submit modern slavery statements for your organisation.
+If you register as a user on behalf of your organisation, your name will be available to view by other users who are registered to submit modern slavery statements for the same organisation.
 Your name will not be shared with any other users.

-There are some cases when your information can be shared for other reasons, for example to prevent crime, respond to legal obligations or cooperate with public inquiries.
+There may be exceptional cases when your information can be shared for other reasons, for example to prevent crime, respond to legal obligations or cooperate with public inquiries.

 No personal data will be processed outside the United Kingdom.